absorensen/numbers_go_brrrr/m5_optimization/s2_exercises.md

     * If you formulate the loops as an iterator instead you can use Rayon to parallelize it, or you can move the whole thing to the GPU.
+    * If you are using par_iter(), could you reduce the size of the problem to alleviate work for the work stealing scheduler?

 ??? note "Hints - Point Cloud Processing"

     * Point sampling of a mesh means sampling random points on a triangle with the number of points relative to the area of the triangle.
 What can you do to minimize the amount of allocations?
 (Hint: resize as soon as you know how much data you will need instead of always just pushing)
+    * Use a cheaper random number generator.

 ??? note "Hints - Pandemonium Machine"